Help

 Nationality: American

 Paul Dresser was an American singer, songwriter, and comedic actor of the late nineteenth and early twentieth centuries.
-Dresser performed in traveling minstrel and medicine-wagon shows and as a vaudeville entertainer for decades, before transitioning into a music publishing in the later years of his life.
+Dresser performed in traveling minstrel and medicine-wagon shows and as a vaudeville entertainer for decades, before transitioning to music publishing later in life.
 His biggest hit, "On the Banks of the Wabash, Far Away" (1897), was the best selling song of its time.
 Although Dresser had no formal training in music composition, he wrote ballads that had wide appeal, including some of the most popular songs of the era.
 During a career that spanned nearly two decades, from 1886 to 1906, Dresser composed and published more than 150 songs.

 Recent Best Sellers: Dresser